tewhatuora/cinc-fhir-ig/input/pagecontent/rheumatic-fever-data.md

 Applies to **patient's preferred language**.

-Patient language is to be represented in the `Patient.communication.language` element.
+Patient language is represented in the `Patient.communication.language` element.

 Two character codes in the preferred *CommonLanguages* binding are not sufficient to encode the patient languages available in Salesforce.